Sheep 101 logo

 Carcass

-USDA lamb quality and yield grade standards have been in existence for many years.
-Quality grades indicate the palatability and eating characteristics of the lamb.
-The grades are Prime, Choice, Good, and Utility.
-From 1989 to 2008, more than 90 percent of lamb carcasses graded Choice.
-Fatter lambs grade Prime.
-Good and Utility lambs are rare.
+Lamb quality and yield grade standards have been in existence for many years.
+Quality grades denote the palatability and eating characteristics of meat.
+USDA lamb grades are Prime, Choice, Good, and Utility.
+From 2012- 2016, more than 99 percent of lambs graded Choice or Prime.
+Fatter lambs are more likely to grade Prime.
+In the ethnic markets, there is a preference for lighter, leaner lambs.
+Many of these lambs would fail to grade choice.
+In other cases, they would not even be quality graded.

 Yield grade standards estimate the percentage of closely trimmed, boneless retail cuts from the leg, loin, rib, and shoulder.
-They are based on the amount of external fat in the carcass.
-The grades are 1, 2, 3, 4, and 5, with 5 being the fattest.
-Most lambs grade 2 or 3.
+They are based primarily on the amount of external fat in the carcass.
+The grades are 1, 2, 3, 4, and 5, with 1 being the leanest and 5 being the fattest.
+From 2012-2016, approximately 75 percent of lambs yield graded graded 2 or 3.
 In the commodity market, yield grade 1s, 4s, and 5s are usually discriminated in price.
 4s and 5s are too fat and heavy, while 1s lack sufficient fat cover and quality.

 Live

-USDA grades for live lambs are the same as the carcass grades.
-Because so many lambs grade Choice, some states (e.g. Virginia and West Virginia) split the Choice grade.
+USDA grades for live lambs are the same as carcass grades.
+Because so many lambs grade Choice, some states (e.g. Virginia and West Virginia) have split the Choice grade into two grades.
 A Blue-O or Blue (Back) lamb is a Prime or high Choice lamb that is expected to have a higher dressing percentage than a Red-O or Red (Back) lamb.

 Some states in the Northeast (e.g. New York) have modified the USDA grading standards to better fit the needs of the ethnic markets.
 Lambs are graded as Blue, Red, or Green, regardless of weight.
 Blue lambs are fatter and thicker than red lambs.
 Green lambs are thin and/or in poor body condition; they are not considered market ready.